mharikmert/binance-rest-api/README.md

 ~/binance-rest-api/web-server/build/libs$ java -jar app-0.0.1.SNAPSHOT.jar
 ```

-In the client directory you can run the react app
+In the client directory you can install modules and run the react app
 ```
+~/binance-rest-api/client$ npm install
 ~/binance-rest-api/client$ npm start
 ```